 The post-merger evolution is also impacted by the presence and life time of a massive neutron star remnant.
 A hot neutron star remnant is a bright source of neutrinos that can accelerate changes to the composition of matter outflows in the polar regions.
 How efficiently matter can accrete onto the neutron star remains uncertain.
-Axisymmetric simulations treating the neutron star surface as a hard boundary predict the eventual ejection of most of the remnant disk~\cite{Metzger:2014ila}; whether this would remain true for more realistic boundary conditions is unclear, but it is at least likely that a larger fraction of the disk is eventually unbound for neutron star remnant than for black hole remnant.
-The neutron star remnant itself is initially differentially rotating, and simulations generally find rotation profiles that are stable to the MRI in most of the star (the angular velocity increases with radius).
-Some other angular momentum transport mechanism is thus required to bring the remnant to uniform rotation, e.g. convection and/or the Spruit-Taylor dynamo~\cite{Margalit:2022rde}.
-The exact impact on the evolution of the system of the interaction between the neutron star remnant, its external magnetic field, and the surrounding accretion disk remain very uncertain today.
+Axisymmetric simulations treating the neutron star surface as a hard boundary predict the eventual ejection of most of the remnant disk \citep{Metzger:2014ila}; whether this would remain true for more realistic boundary conditions is unclear, but it is at least likely that a larger fraction of the disk is eventually unbound for neutron star remnants than for black hole remnants.
+The neutron star remnants themselves are initially differentially rotating, and simulations generally find rotation profiles that are stable to the MRI in most of the star (the angular velocity increases with radius).
+Some other angular momentum transport mechanism is thus required to bring these remnants to uniform rotation, e.g., convection and/or the Spruit--Taylor dynamo \citep{Margalit:2022rde}.
+The exact impact of the interaction between the neutron star remnant, its external magnetic field, and the surrounding accretion disk on the evolution of the system remains very uncertain.
 Examples of post-merger remnants are shown in Fig.~\ref{fig:postmerger}